Pkew pkew pkew: History

 On June 10, 2016.
-Pkew pkew pkew released their debut album on Royal Mountain Records, later the same month, Pkew pkew pkew performed on tour in North America supporting PUP with Rozwell Kid.
+Pkew pkew pkew released their debut album on Royal Mountain Records.
+Later the same month, Pkew pkew pkew performed on tour in North America supporting PUP with Rozwell Kid.

 In July 2016, Pkew pkew pkew joined Direct Hit! on their North America tour with Problem Daughter.

-In December 2016, Pkew pkew pkew participated at Pup (band) 2016 Homecoming show in Danforth Music Hall, Toronto.
+In December 2016, Pkew pkew pkew participated at the Pup 2016 Homecoming show in Danforth Music Hall, Toronto.

-In late January - middle February 2017, Pkew pkew pkew joined Anti-flag and Reel big fish on US tour.
+In late January - middle February 2017, Pkew pkew pkew joined Anti-flag and Reel big fish on a US tour.

 In June 2017, the band signed with SideOneDummy Records and re-issued their debut album with plus one song.

 In July 2017, Pkew pkew pkew supported The Flatliners on their East coast tour, alongside Garret Dale.